 There are two types of microplastics: primary and secondary.

-2. secondary microplastic is a particle produced when larger plastic items, such as water bottles, break down.
+Primary microplastic is composed of microscopic particles designed for commercial use, such as cosmetics, as well as microfibers shed from clothing and other textiles.
+A secondary microplastic is a particle produced when larger plastic items, such as water bottles, break down.
 The sun’s radiation and ocean waves are the main factors responsible for this breakdown.

 Sources of Microplastics in Humans

 There are many pathways through which food can be contaminated with plastics because soils, oceans, and air contain large amounts of microplastics.
 Among them are: